Besides chocolate and green tea: berries and other superfoods

 In particular, red, purple and blue berries also contain high levels of anthocyanidins, and some of them contain flavonols too.
 This is one of the reasons why berries such as blackberries, blueberries and raspberries are frequently listed as superfoods.
 Other berries, such as elderberries, are also very rich in flavonoids, but they are usually eaten only as jams or other processed foodstuffs, therefore decreasing the amount of flavonoids they contain.

 If we want to define superfoods on the basis of their nutritional content, then berries might deserve that badge.
-However, they are not the only notable source of antioxidants, vitamins and flavonoids, and maybe during week 2 you found some food that can match them!
+However, they are not the only notable source of antioxidants, vitamins and flavonoids, and maybe during week 2 you found some other foods that can match them!